Mole Removal Cost: 2026 Pricing Guide

 Best for Minor activity, experienced DIYers Active infestations, large yards, persistent problems

 DIY mole control is most practical when the damage is limited to a small area and the homeowner is willing to learn proper trap placement techniques.
+Our DIY vs. professional pest control comparison covers how to evaluate whether a pest problem is manageable on your own.
 For most homeowners with established tunnel systems or repeat problems, professional removal produces faster and more reliable results at a cost that is reasonable given the time and frustration saved.

 For a full comparison of pest control costs across services, see our pest control cost guide.